shayakrach/create_course_folder_script/README.md

 terminal: bash create-course-folder.sh <Your_Course_Folder_Name>

-The script will make the HW, Lecturs, FinalExam and Recitations folders.
+The script will make the HW, Lectures, FinalExam and Recitations folders.

 In the HW folder the script will make 13 folders, for every week in the semester.